-Why white people rewards black actresses for this kind of roles?
-Is it a way to consolidates them in their idea of racial superiority?
-Do they feel threatened to see black actors with a dominant or rewarding role?
+Why do the cinema industry rewards black actresses for this kind of roles?
+Is it a way to consolidate an idea of racial superiority?

 The media, included the movies have a strong influence on people prejudices and representation of a group of people.
 Rewarding black women with an Academy Awards on roles that are tied to clichés and stereotypes are just reinforcing these negative representations.